Moderate to Intensive Educational Needs Major (B.S.Ed.)

 - Completion of the Pre-Teacher Candidacy coursework as advised

-- Satisfactory PRAXIS CORE (Academic Skills for Educators) test score
+- PRAXIS CORE (Academic Skills for Educators) Test.

 - Submission of the results of a background check through BCI & FBI.
 Ohio Revised Code: 3319.291D

 - New Transfer Students: Transfer CUM GPA may be considered towards Teacher Candidacy.